 Pictured Rocks has some of the most beautiful, pristine beaches found anywhere on Lake Superior.
 These beaches dot the lakeshore’s coastline from Munising to Grand Marais.
-Each beach gives visitors a stunning view of Lake Superior just perfect for swimming, reading, photography, and other relaxing activities.
+Each beach gives visitors a stunning view of Lake Superior just perfect for wading, reading, photography, and other relaxing activities.
 Most park beaches are sandy, although a few are rocky and several are a combination of both.
 Beaches can also change dramatically from year to year, so when you come back to the park your favorite beach may look very different.

 Please be aware of these swimming and safety issues at Pictured Rocks beaches:

 PetsPets are allowed only on certain beaches.
 Check the Pets page for rules regarding pets at the national lakeshore.
 Where pets are allowed, they must be on a 6-foot maximum leash on the beach and in the water.
 Make sure to pick up after your pet!

 Sand Point BeachSand Point Beach, just outside the town of Munising near the end of Sand Point Road, is the park’s most family-friendly sand beach.
 Sheltered along Munising Bay, it offers shallow water, less waves, and usually slightly warmer water than other park beaches.
 This is the only beach with picnic tables out on the sand, including one wheelchair-accessible picnic table.
 Also, a wheelchair-accessible mat extends from the parking lot all the way across the beach to the water's edge.
 Look for pink garnet sand in the beach area at the very end of the road.
 Pets allowed.